-Disclaimer: This post contains a lot of spoilers, as it is a book discussion and not a review.
+Heads Up (before you even begin reading this post) – This post contains a LOT of spoilers, as it is a book discussion and not a review.
 If you haven’t read this book, do check out my spoiler-free review here.
 Once you do get a chance to read the book, I would love it if you would participate in the discussion.

 If you are still here, I am assuming that you have read this book, and I am excited to discuss this with you.
 I look forward to hearing from you in the comments.
 So let’s begin. 🙂

 Okay, this has given me quite a few sleepless nights, as I have mulled over this concept, and my thoughts just seem to go around in circles; which is why I wanted to discuss it with you guys.
 So help me out here, please. 🙂